p-hofmann/SMBEdit/README.md

 -ac, --auto_corner
 ```

-One can use either one or all at once and hull/armor blocks will be replaced automatically.
+Use either one argument or all at once and hull/armor blocks will be replaced automatically.
-Previous shapes will be overwritten!
+Only  shaped hull/armor blocks will be changed.
-The algorithm works best if every edge is filled under the hull with a block type that is not a hull/armor, like scaffolds.
-Attention: 'auto_hepta' and 'auto_corner' check shapes of adjacent blocks for wedge and tetras,
-if the blocks 'below' edges are of a hull type, they might change shape and cause errors.
+__Important__: Only the outer cube shaped hull/armor blocks of ship hull will be affected.
+__Important__: The 'inside' of the entity must be closed off from the 'outside' to work right.
+Note: The algorithm does not move diagonally.
+__Important__: The entity must be a single connected entity, the algorithm looks for only one.
+ (docked entities do not matter)

 Recommended for smooth edges:

 ```
 python smbedit.py directory/original_blueprint -o directory/smooth_blueprint -aw -at -ah
 ```

-Corners can be very ambiguous for the palcement of corner shaped blocks and are skipped.
-Those can be auto-shaped with tetras.

 # Example
 Here is a quick example of what can be done: